jpsca/sqla-wrapper/docs/models.rst

         field = db.Column(db.Unicode)

-In this example `Model1` and `Model2` doesn't have to declare a primary key since is coming from the `BaseMixin`. `BaseMixin` however will not generate a table in the database because it doesn't inherit from `db.Model`.
+In this example `Model1` and `Model2` doesn't have to declare a primary key because is coming from the `BaseMixin`. `BaseMixin` however will not generate a table in the database because it doesn't inherit from `db.Model`.

-In your models, be careful to put `db.Model` *last* in the list of inherited classes or they will not be intialized properly.
+In your models, be careful to put `db.Model` *last* in the list of inherited classes or they will not be initialized properly.

 The example is very simple, but you can include in your mixins many fields, methods, validators and so on.
 You could even generate them dynamically.